 Difference between SaaS, PaaS and IaaS

 SaaS (Software as a service).
 Users receive company services through a browser or mobile application using the cloud, for example — Google Documents.
 Instead of users installing the app on their device, SaaS apps are hosted on cloud servers and users can access them over the Internet.
+Most of CRM systems work this way.

 - Examples: Salesforce, Dropbox, Zoom